Tacoma Rainiers Game Notes - at Salt Lake

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-THE RAINIERS: Won their ninth consecutive game against Salt Lake with a 12-7 victory over the Bees on Thursday night...Tacoma plated four runs in the bottom of the first inning, as Tyler Locklear drove in a run on a fielder's choice, Leody Taveras brought in a run on a sacrifice fly and Austin Shenton hit a ball to left-center field that was dropped and allowed two more to score...after Salt Lake tied the game in the third inning, the Rainiers countered with three more in the bottom of the fourth inning as Rhylan Thomas drove in a pair with his first triple of the season and Harry Ford brought him in on an RBI single to take a 7-4 lead...Blas Castaño struck out a season-high seven over 6.0 innings...Tacoma scored five more in the sixth inning, highlighted by a Locklear grand slam, taking a 12-4 lead...the Bees plated a run in the seventh and two in the ninth but the Rainiers held on for a 12-7 win.
+TURNING TWO: Tacoma turned a season-high three double plays on Friday night, the fifth time this season turning three double plays...the Rainiers have gotten their opponents to ground into 76 double plays this season, the second-most in the minor leagues, trailing only the 78 turned by Sacramento...the Rainiers are now 2-3 in games in which they turn three double plays.

+WALK-OFF WOES: The Rainiers suffered their seventh walk-off loss of the season on Friday night at Salt Lake...the seven walk-off losses are the third-most in Triple-A, trailing Reno's eight and Louisville's nine...Friday's loss was the Rainiers' 12th game of the season to result in a walk-off (5-7 record), tied for the third-most games in Triple-A to result in a walk-off, trailing the 14 games for Oklahoma City and the 15 for Round Rock...the loss also drops the Rainiers to 0-4 in extra-inning games this season, one of two teams in Triple-A to not have won an extra innings game yet (also: Las Vegas, 0-6).

-TYLER'S LOCKED IN: INF Tyler Locklear clubbed his first career grand slam (and Tacoma's third this season) in Thursday's 12-7 victory...Locklear also drove in a career-high five runs, the fourth time a Rainier has tallied at least five RBI in a game this season...since June 1, Locklear's nine home runs are tied for the most in the PCL, his 30 RBI are the third-most, as are his 17 extra-base hits...he also ranks fourth in the league in slugging percentage at .654 and fifth with a 1.057 OPS...
-Locklear has drawn a walk in each of his last six games, the third Rainier to accomplish that this season and tied for the longest streak by a Rainier this year...he has also scored a run in six straight, tied for the fourth longest streak by a Rainier, tallying 13 RBI in that time.
+TYLER'S LOCKED IN: INF Tyler Locklear clubbed his first career grand slam (and Tacoma's third this season) in Thursday's 12-7 victory...Locklear also drove in a career-high five runs, the fourth time a Rainier has tallied at least five RBI in a game this season...since June 1, Locklear's nine home runs are tied for the most in the PCL, his 31 RBI are the third-most and his 17 extra-base hits are the fourth-most...he also ranks fifth in the league in slugging percentage at .639 and a 1.042 OPS...
+Locklear has drawn a walk in each of his last seven games, the longest streak by a Rainier this year and the longest active streak in the PCL...it's the second-longest streak in the league this year, trailing Las Vegas' Nick Martini's eight-game streak from June 14-22...the last Rainier to draw a walk in seven-straight was Isiah Gilliam, who drew a walk in eight consecutive games from April 7-26, 2024.

-SHENTON'S STREAK: INF Austin Shenton has collected a hit in each of his last nine games, his longest streak of the season and the fourth-longest streak by a Rainier this season...over his last nine games, Shenton is hitting .433 (13x30) with two doubles and three home runs with eight RBI, sporting a 1.328 OPS in that span...in his last 31 games (since May 9), Shenton is slugging .536 with an .890 OPS...his five home runs since June 7 are tied for the 10th-most in the PCL.

-SALT LAKE SERIES IS THE BEE'S KNEES: The Rainiers have taken each of the first nine meetings against Salt Lake...becoming only the second Triple-A team to go 9-0 or better against a single opponent at home in a season in the last 20 years, joining the 2012 Charlotte Knights went 10-0 against the Durham Bulls...the Rainiers' nine wins without a loss against Salt Lake are the most for any minor league team against a single opponent this season, as no other team has gone better than 6-0 against one opponent.

-BIG BATS BEATING THE BEES: In the first eight meetings against Salt Lake, Tacoma has hit .356/.442/.534 with a .976 OPS...the .357 average is the third-best for any full-season minor league team against a single opponent this season (trailing Las Vegas' .378 average against Albuquerque and .357 average against Salt Lake)...Tacoma's .442 on-base percentage is the third-best for a PCL team against one opponent and the .976 OPS is the fifth-best...the Rainiers' average, on-base percentage and OPS against Salt Lake are their best against a single opponent and their .534 slugging percentage is the second-best, trailing the .547 Tacoma slugged against Albuquerque.

-RIVAS ON A ROLL: INF Leo Rivas is on a season-best, eight-game hitting streak, dating back to June 25...in that time, Rivas has hit .483 (14x29) with a pair of home runs, driving in eight runs...over his last 15 games (dating back to June 17), Rivas is hitting .435 (20x46) with a double, a triple and four home runs, driving in 14...he's also drawn 13 walks while striking out only nine times in that 15-game stretch, owning a 1.330 OPS...since Rivas' first game since being optioned to Tacoma on June 3, he is the PCL leader in on-base percentage at .489, ranking sixth in the league with a .348 average and ranks fourth in the league with a 1.080 OPS.
+RIVAS ON A ROLL: INF Leo Rivas is on a season-best, nine-game hitting streak, dating back to June 25...in that time, Rivas has hit .500 (16x32) with a double and a pair of home runs, driving in nine...over his last 16 games (dating back to June 17), Rivas is hitting .449 (22x49) with two doubles, a triple and four home runs, driving in 15...he's also drawn 15 walks while striking out only 10 times in that 16-game stretch, owning a 1.341 OPS...since Rivas' first game since being optioned to Tacoma on June 3, he is the PCL leader in on-base percentage at .472, ranking fifth in the PCL with 20 walks.

-ON THE HUNT: Over his last 16 games (since May 17), C Blake Hunt has hit .345 (20x58) with six doubles, one triple and one home run, drawing nine walks to 14 strikeouts, sporting a .963 OPS...going back to May 9, 11 of his last 23 hits have gone for extra bases (eight doubles and two triples. one home run)...Hunt is one of seven PCL backstops with multiple triples this season and his 10 doubles on the year are tied for the sixth-most among PCL catchers.
+ON THE HUNT: Over his last 17 games (since May 17), C Blake Hunt has hit .349 (22x63) with six doubles, one triple and one home run, drawing nine walks, sporting a .951 OPS...going back to May 9, 11 of his last 25 hits have gone for extra bases (eight doubles and two triples, one home run)...Hunt is one of seven PCL backstops with multiple triples this season and his 10 doubles on the year are tied for the sixth-most among PCL catchers.

 IT'S A HOT FORD SUMMER: Since May 1, C Harry Ford has been one of the best hitters in the PCL, hitting a league-leading .352 with a .447 OBP, also a league-best, and a 1.004 OPS (4th PCL)...his 62 hits since May 1 are the third-most in the league...Ford has reached base in 59 of his 64 games this season...since May 1, Ford's .352 average is the best among minor league catchers with at least 100 at-bats and his 60 hits are the second-most...his .908 OPS this season is the fourth-best among Triple-A players 22 years old or younger.